ccutrer/rspec-openhab-scripting/README.md

  * `on_start` triggers are _not_ honored.
 Items will be reset to NULL before the next spec anyway, so just don't waste the energy running them.
 You can still trigger rules manually.
- * Rule triggers besides item related triggers (such as thing status, cron, or watchers) are not triggered.
+ * Rule triggers besides item related triggers (such as cron or watchers) are not triggered.
 You can test them with `trigger_rule("rule name"[, event])`.
- * You can trigger channels directly with `trigger_channel(channel, data)`.
+ * You can trigger channels directly with `trigger_channel(channel[, data])`.
  * Timers aren't triggered automatically.
 Use the `execute_timers` helper to execute any timers that are ready to run.
 The `timecop` gem is automatiocally included, so use `Timecop.travel(5.seconds)` (for example) to travel forward in time and have timers ready to execute.
+Note that this includes implicit timers created by rules that use the `for:` feature.
  * Logging levels can be changed in your code.
 Setting a log level for a logger further up the chain (separated by dots) applies to all loggers underneath it.